CoffeMug/ML-MuC-compiler/README.md

     ./ucc.sh testsuit/noisy/simple/sim09.c

-will create a sim09.s assembly file.
+will create a sim09.s assembly file in the current directory.

 To compile and run it you have to use a MIPS emulator such as SPIM: